 The balance of the net defined benefit pension plans mainly relates to a closed insured pension plan in the Netherlands, for which future cash inflows consist of the Group's entitlement to excess returns achieved by the insurance company and future cash outflows for premiums for price indexation of insured pensions.
 The net defined benefit obligation for this pension plan is based on an estimate of this future cash outflow for premiums.
-The Group's entitlement to excess returns is not accounted for as an asset.
-Both the annual income from excess returns and expense for premiums for price indexation continue to be recognized through the statement of other comprehensive income.
+The Group's entitlement to excess returns and expense for premiums for price indexation continue to be recognized through the statement of other comprehensive income.
 Therefore the expected impact of the defined benefit pension plans on future statements of profit or loss is not significant.